gdbooks/LegacyOpenGL/Chapter10/contepts.md

 * __Lines__ These can be used to create a trailing effect, which is often useful.
 The line connects the particles current position and it's last one.
 Often used for rain
 * __Textured Quads__ This offers the most flexibility, and is the most widley used method.
 The particles its self is a quad or a triangle, and has a (possibly alpha blended) texture on it.
 Fire, sparks, smoke all use this method.

+Note, if you decide to use quads, it's a good idea to use billboarding to amke them always face the camera.
+Billboarding will be covered two chapters from now, under the "Advanced Topics" section.